HusterHope/husterhope.github.io/about/index.md

 This is the blog I make records about what I've learned and what I'm thinking💡.

+*Leo* means the fifth sign of the zodiac, which the sun enters about July 23.

 #### Research Interest

 My research interest is mainly focused on Immersive Media Technologies, such as virtual reality(VR) and augmented reality(AR).